 It depends on what you're trying to do, who you're trying to reach, and whether you're willing to measure it properly.

 For building broad local awareness in a market like Boise, where the majority of adults commute by car and radio holds an 86% share of in-car ad-supported audio (Edison Research, 2024), radio is difficult to replicate at the same cost per point of reach.
 Nielsen's 2024 data shows AM/FM radio reaching 92% of U.S. adults monthly, a figure no streaming platform comes close to.
 For a deeper look at how those reach numbers compare to what most advertisers actually believe, see what Edison Research's 2025 Share of Ear data shows.
+And if you want to see how that reach is distributed across the four Treasure Valley stations and what each audience looks like, the station profiles are here.

 For generating immediate direct response with a narrow audience and a short attribution window?
 Digital performance channels are probably a better fit.

-The most effective campaigns we've seen in this market aren't choosing between the two.
-They use radio to build the awareness that makes digital conversion cheaper, because people who've already heard of you click more, convert more, and cost less to acquire.
-The sequence matters.
-Radio doesn't replace the digital funnel; it feeds it.
+The most effective campaigns we've seen in this market use radio to build the awareness that makes digital conversion cheaperpeople who've already heard of you click more, convert more, and cost less to acquire.
+For a deeper look at why AI planning tools are pushing advertisers in the wrong direction, read why the algorithm has a blind spot.

 Want to see how this applies to your specific business?

-Start a conversation →Sources: Westwood One / LeadsRx 17-Campaign Attribution Analysis, February 2024.
+Sources: Westwood One / LeadsRx 17-Campaign Attribution Analysis, February 2024.
 Peter Field / IPA Databank analysis for Westwood One, January 2024.
 Claritas / MARU/Matchbox radio attribution study, January 2025.
 Edison Research Share of Ear®, Q3–Q4 2024.
 Nielsen Comparable Metrics Report, 2024.
 IHeartMedia / LeadsRx auto dealer attribution study (310 dealers, 1.8M impressions, 17 months).
 Nielsen / Westwood One incremental reach analysis, April 2024.